 This may result in a person experiencing physical or emotional pain whenever the event's memory is triggered.
 More often than not, many people go through traumatic stress leaving us feeling emphatic towards them.

 This psychological condition refers to the adverse effects a caregiver may experience when taking care of a trauma patient.
-It alters the caregiver's perception of self, others, and society.
+It may alter the caregiver's perception of self, others, and society.
 Caregivers in this context refer to psychiatrists, mental health clinicians, or anyone placed in charge of a traumatic stress disorder patient.

-Vicarious trauma is one of the occupational challenges faced by people volunteering or working in firms or institutions.
-This is because they are continuously exposed to trauma victims.
+Trauma may stem from the emphatic relationship a caregiver shares with a patient.
+The closeness becomes manifested in their thoughts, behavioral, and emotional manifestations.
+Vicarious trauma is one of the occupational challenges faced by people volunteering or working in mental health professions, fire services, law enforcement, emergency medical services, and other institutions that may manage individuals experiencing trauma.
+This is because they are continuously exposed to those who have lived through traumatic experiences.
 The psychological condition results from listening to traumatic survivors recount their tales or reading about the case during a review.